kavyasree0306/CK_Github_Learning/README.md

 # CK_Github_Learning
- My first github repository as a part of learning
+This is a folder Kavya created for her learning